kosm1x/AI-Journal/README.md

 1. Register a new user
 2. Login with existing credentials
 3. Create journal entries with content, type, and tags
-4. View all journal entries
+4. View all journal entries with AI analysis results
+5. Search entries using natural language queries
+6. Filter entries by tags and entry types
-5. Get weekly summaries
+7. Get weekly AI-generated summaries

 ## Next Steps
-- Implement the NLP features for emotion detection and entry classification
 - Develop a full-featured frontend interface
 - Add data visualization for journal insights
-- Implement AI-assisted journaling features
+- Implement adaptive learning to improve AI analysis over time
 - Add support for image and file attachments
+- Create mobile application for on-the-go journaling

 ## Contributing
 This project is currently in active development.
 If you're interested in contributing, please reach out to the project maintainers.